-The Bank spent a total of $GH\phi$ 188,000 on corporate social responsibilities during the year.
-These are mainly in the form of educational scholarship for needy children and sponsorships of major social events.
+The Bank spent a total of GH¢1,572,000 on corporate social responsibilities during the year.
+These are mainly in the form of educational scholarship for needy children, sponsorships of major social events and donations to support the fight against Covid-19.